CasualGitUser/lua-dsl/README.md

 }
 ```
 ### Creating new instances
-To create a instance, use the syntax: local varName = new "object_name" {data}.
+To create a instance, use the syntax: local varName = new "object_name" {data}. <br>
-The default data that the object (in this case "person") defines acts as a metatable for the new instance.
+The default data that the object (in this case "person") defines acts as a metatable for the new instance. <br>
-There are no constructors. if you want to add properties, methods etc. to an object (or use default values), just add them in the instance or dont write them.
+There are no constructors. if you want to add properties, methods etc. to an object (or use default values), just add them in the instance or dont write them. <br>
-The instances that are created are part of the group (in this case the "person" group).
+The instances that are created are part of the group (in this case the "person" group). <br>
 ```lua
 local bob = new "person" {
   name = "bob",